-Marlena Telvick is an award-winning investigative reporter whose work, as a reporter and producer, has appeared in The New York Times, the San Francisco Chronicle, the Washington Post, PBS “NewsHour,” “Frontline/WORLD,” the American Journalism Review, and in numerous documentaries for PBS FRONTLINE.
+Marlena Telvick is an award-winning investigative reporter whose work, as a reporter and producer, has appeared in The New York Times, the San Francisco Chronicle, the Washington Post, in numerous documentaries for PBS FRONTLINE, the PBS “NewsHour,” and the American Journalism Review.

 She collaborated with Pulitzer Prize-winning journalist Lowell Bergman on investigations for print and television for nearly a decade (2001-2010).
 Early on, she began assisting in Bergman’s investigative reporting seminars at UC Berkeley, legendary for the steady stream of sitting judges, prosecutors, attorneys, private investigators and current and former government officials who frequented classes.
 This led to her managing teams of student reporters to produce extensive award-winning companion websites.

 From 2003-2008 , Telvick managed teams to produce stories for FRONTLINE collaborations with The New York Times, and contributed reporting to major projects for PBS FRONTLINE, The New York Times, the Center for Investigative Reporting and ProPublica.
 From 2006-2011, she served as the Investigative Reporting Program’s first deputy director, helping Lowell Bergman build the IRP into a specialized graduate-level training program and non-profit newsgathering operation that soon became a model for university-media partnerships around the country.
 She also ran its annual post-graduate fellowship program.